ArlanNugara/terraform-azdo-operation/README.md

 ### Post-Deployment Task for Destroy Pipeline

 The destroy pipeline will update the Terraform state file with the project which has been destroyed.
-However, there is no programmatic way currently to delete the entry from the repository.
+However, there is no programmatic way currently in this code base to delete the entry from the repository file (**local.tf**).
 As the code for the project still recides in the repository Terraform [Deploy Pipeline](#creating-deploy-pipeline) will try to recreate the project next time time it runs.
 Please delete the project entry from **local.tf** file and push the updated code to the repository.
 As you can see, **project-1** has been deleted from the file.

 ```
 projects = {